ian-bateman/os-xtoo/README.md

 This overlay implements a brand new feature of no longer requiring Java versions in ebuilds.
 Java verions will be based on the version of Java used during build time of any given package.
-This elimites the need to update versions for newer versions of Java.
+This elimites the need to update versions in ebuilds for newer versions of Java.
+This also provides means to have all jars built for a specific Java release.
+Rather than a mixed system with some jars for 6, 7, 8, 9, etc.

-If needed this can be overriden globally for all packages in [java-util-2.eclass](https://github.com/Obsidian-StudiosInc/os-xtoo/blob/master/eclass/java-utils-2.eclass#L70), by setting ```JAVA_RELEASE``` to some value.
+If needed this can be overriden globally for all packages in make.conf, or [java-util-2.eclass](https://github.com/Obsidian-StudiosInc/os-xtoo/blob/master/eclass/java-utils-2.eclass#L70), by setting ```JAVA_RELEASE``` to some value.
 Or adding that to any ebuild individually as needed.
 Which is the main intended use.
 The global usage is a backup for issues encountered with the new system.
+Or to enforce a specific Java release/version across all jars.

 This does make building a forward operation.
 Keep your system/build vm set to an older version like 9, if running newer like 10+.
 If you build under 10, and try to run under 9 without the above you will have issues.
 Otherwise moving forward should not require rebuild unless package has runtime issues.
 Once you do, you will need to rebuild again if you revert back to 9 from 10.
+Unless you set ```RELEASE="9"``` when building under 10+.

 Rebuild all installed from dev-java/*
 ```emerge -qv1O $(qlist -IC 'dev-java/*')```